jonaro00/II1302/README.md

 The main goal is to develop a functioning system that meets the requirements.
 Some sub-goals are: a functional sensor module, integration with the cloud and a functioning web interface.

-## If you are interested in the project, look further at the links below:
+## More information about the project can be found at the links below

 - [**Project definition**](https://docs.google.com/document/d/1rXNqcs8TPbTrrVb3CHk2G23qbBTXSn_r/edit?usp=sharing&ouid=116612736843125590387&rtpof=true&sd=true)
 - [**Vision document**](https://docs.google.com/document/d/1SJ3QUOX1WJSA_hTGWOLoi91-rVT0jSy1/edit?usp=sharing&ouid=116612736843125590387&rtpof=true&sd=true)